cjbooms/fabrikt/README.md

 More than just bootstrapping, this library can be permanently integrated into a gradle or maven build and will ensure contract and code always match, even as APIs evolve in complexity.

 The team that built this tool initially contributed to the Kotlin code generation ability in [OpenApiTools](https://github.com/OpenAPITools/openapi-generator), but reached the limits of what could be achieved with template-based generation.
-This library levarages the rich OpenApi3 model provided by [KaiZen-OpenApi-Parser](https://github.com/RepreZen/KaiZen-OpenApi-Parser) and uses [Kotlin Poet](https://square.github.io/kotlinpoet/) to programatically construct Kotlin classes for maximum flexibility.
+This library leverages the rich OpenApi3 model provided by [KaiZen-OpenApi-Parser](https://github.com/RepreZen/KaiZen-OpenApi-Parser) and uses [Kotlin Poet](https://square.github.io/kotlinpoet/) to programmatically construct Kotlin classes for maximum flexibility.

 It was built at [Zalando Tech](https://opensource.zalando.com/) and is battle-tested in production there.
 It is particulary well suited to API's built according to Zalando's [REST API guidelines](https://opensource.zalando.com/restful-api-guidelines/).
 It is [available on Maven Central](https://search.maven.org/artifact/com.cjbooms/fabrikt) at the following coordinates: